githiwi/Zefen-FullStack/ReadMe.md

 you must sign in/singup to listen or explore the categories and music.

 In summary, ZEFEN is an application that offers an immersive and user-friendly experience for those who want to explore Ethiopian music and culture.

+## how to run the app

+### steps are

+    * add the env variables for the node server in .env file
+    * install depdences of the server as: npm i
+    * install depdencies of the client cd to client folder then npm i
+    * from the main dir run the server: node server.js
+    * from the client dir run the client: npm start